borntofrappe/borntofrappe.github.io/README.md

 > Short to mid-term goals

 - [ ] add a simple animation atop the page, in the form of an airplane passing by every so often (perhaps only for smaller viewports where there is quite a bit of white space atop the application).

+- [ ] review the feedback from the audits tab.

 - [x] consider re-designing the icon for styled-components.
 Consider new icons for the upcoming back end projects.